luxonis/robothub-examples/Working with Events/README.md

 1. Ensure you have the necessary dependencies installed.
 2. Update the configuration to match your setup if needed.
 3. Run the application.
-4. Observe the live view and the events triggered on person detection within the ROI.
+4. Observe the live view and the events triggered on person detection.